AlphaOptix/bdocrystalz/README.md

-# bdocrystalz (Out of date, will update eventually)
+# bdocrystalz (New crystal system, this won't be updated)

 This is the repository for https://alphaoptix.github.io/bdocrystalz